-RI EGISTER FOR: Class Time Course Title Description Classes Credits Instructors one-act plays as they delve into the research around how our bodies, minds, and behavior change from birth to death.
+REGISTER Class Time Course Title Description Classes Credits Instructors FOR: research around how our bodies, minds, and behavior change from birth to death.
 You will have the time of your life!
-ENGL 151/152/153 Creative Writing (VLPA,
+(VLPA, Communication) • PSYC& 200 Lifespan Psychology (ICS) Prerequisites: Completion of ENGL& 101 with a 1.0 or higher.